Why “Moms for Liberty” Harms Libraries

 Injecting Partisan Politics into Libraries

-These groups bring national political agendas into local communities, creating division where there should be unity.
+Moms for Liberty and other similar groups bring national political agendas into local communities, creating division where there should be unity.

 Harming Vulnerable Populations